Written by Ryan Jones. Updated on 09, March 2026

 This traffic comes from:

-GA4 places traffic into this channel when it comes from Google Ads campaigns identified as ‘shopping’ in the campaign type or channel grouping configuration.
+GA4 places traffic into this channel when it comes from Google Ads campaigns with a campaign type of ‘Shopping’ and when those campaigns match GA4’s default Paid Shopping channel rules.
 Your main example would be products listed in the Google Shopping section of the SERP.

-GA4 places traffic into this channel from Google Ads with the following tags:
+GA4 places traffic into this channel from Google Ads when the Ad network type is set to:

 This traffic typically comes from paid text ads shown on Google search results pages.
-In some configurations, it can also include ads served on Google partner sites, including certain placements on YouTube that are attributed as search traffic.
+If your Google Ads campaigns are allowed to serve on Search partners, this channel can also include text or video ads shown on Google partner sites, including YouTube placements that Google classifies under the Search network.

 Paid video traffic comes from ads with YouTube Search or YouTube Video tags.
 The primary example here is traffic coming from YouTube Ads placements, such as in-stream or in-feed video ads.

 Display traffic comes from any Google Ads campaign with a Google Display Network tag.
-By default, traffic from campaigns serving on the Google Display Network is grouped into this channel, unless custom channel rules override it.
+By default, traffic from campaigns serving on the Google Display Network is grouped into this channel, unless you change the default definitions in GA4’s Admin → Channel groups settings.

 GA4 shows paid social ad traffic in this channel.
-It comes from advertisements with the Social tag enabled.
+It comes from traffic where the source/medium and campaign settings match GA4’s default Paid Social channel rules (for example, utm_medium set to paid_social for platforms like Facebook, X, or Instagram).
 Common examples are ads from external social networks such as Facebook, X (Twitter), and Instagram.

-Grouping traffic from different networks in one channel creates specific attribution challenges, such as reduced visibility into platform-level performance and budget effectiveness.
+Grouping traffic from different networks in one channel creates specific attribution challenges, such as not being able to see conversions and ROAS by individual platform and not knowing which platforms deserve increased or reduced budget.
 SEO specialists lose visibility into which specific Google properties (e.g., Discover vs. YouTube vs. Shopping) are driving sessions and conversions.

 When multiple Google properties are grouped together, you can’t tell whether a specific visit came from Discover, YouTube, Shopping, or another placement.
 You can’t see which network led to a conversion.
-This makes it hard to see how each ad network is doing in your reports.
+This makes it difficult to compare key metrics such as sessions, conversion rate, cost per conversion, and ROAS for each ad network in your reports.

 When a particular platform starts underperforming, for example, when conversions or ROAS drop, you need to identify it quickly.
-Without clear data segmentation, you have to guess what went wrong.
+Without clear data segmentation, you have to guess which specific platform or placement caused the drop in conversions or ROAS.
 Guessing can lead to misallocated budgets, pausing effective placements, or continuing to fund underperforming ones.

 GA4 uses a data-driven attribution model that splits credit between touchpoints.
-The algorithm decides how much credit each step gets.
+GA4’s data‑driven attribution algorithm decides how much credit each touchpoint gets based on observed user behavior and historical conversion patterns.
 This makes it difficult to quantify the exact share of conversions that should be attributed to each individual platform.

 GA4 tries to show the full customer journey picture.
-But when networks work together in cross-network campaigns, attribution gets messy.
+But when networks work together in cross-network campaigns, attribution becomes difficult to interpret because multiple platforms may receive partial credit for the same conversion.
 You can’t precisely determine how much each network contributes to key metrics such as conversions, revenue, or assisted conversions.

-This attribution ambiguity limits your ability to compare campaigns accurately, forecast outcomes, and justify budget increases or cuts.
+This attribution ambiguity limits your ability to compare ROAS and CPA between campaigns, to forecast expected conversions from future spend, and to justify specific budget increases or cuts to stakeholders.
 You can’t confidently allocate budgets to each channel based on its true incremental impact.

-If you don’t know which network delivers the highest ROI or conversion rate, you can’t prioritize optimizations that raise overall performance.
+If you don’t know which network delivers the highest ROI or conversion rate, you can’t prioritize specific changes such as shifting budget to stronger networks, adjusting bids, or pausing low‑performing placements.
 You can’t move budgets to better-performing networks.
 You can’t change strategies based on granular performance data.

 Say you want to increase spend on Performance Max campaigns.
 But you don’t know which landing pages work best for these campaigns.
-You can’t determine which specific campaigns, ad groups, or landing pages should receive additional budget.
+You can’t determine which specific campaigns, ad groups, or landing pages show the best cost per conversion or ROAS, so you don’t know where to allocate additional budget.

-Enterprise-level marketers often run lots of different campaigns at the same time.
+Enterprise-level marketers often run dozens or even hundreds of campaigns at the same time.
 GA4 lumps all cross-network results together in one channel.
-You can’t see each individual campaign’s contribution to conversions, revenue, or assisted conversions.
+In the standard acquisition reports, you can’t isolate each individual campaign’s conversions, revenue, or assisted conversions within the Cross-network channel.

 This makes it difficult to identify which campaigns generate the highest revenue, profit, or lifetime value.
 You can’t calculate accurate campaign-level ROI or determine individual campaign value.

 Custom channel groups let you organize your channels based on your specific reporting needs, such as separating brand vs. non-brand or prospecting vs. remarketing traffic.
-You can group them based on what matters to your attribution analysis.
-This helps you identify which channels deliver the strongest performance for goals like leads, online sales, or trial signups.
+You can group them based on criteria that matter to your attribution analysis, such as brand vs. non‑brand, prospecting vs. remarketing, or upper‑funnel vs. lower‑funnel campaigns.
+This helps you identify which channels deliver the highest conversion rate, lowest cost per conversion, or best ROAS for goals like leads, online sales, or trial signups.

-When you create these custom groupings, you can spot your best performers.
+When you create these custom groupings, you can quickly identify the channels with the highest ROAS or lowest CPA.
 You can then give more budget into the channels that bring you the most value.

 GA4 has a source platform feature that shows you exactly where your traffic comes from.
 It breaks down results by each individual platform.
 This lets you compare metrics such as sessions, conversions, and revenue for each individual platform.

-You can see which platforms work well in your customer journey.
+You can see which platforms drive the most engaged sessions and the highest conversion rates at different stages of your customer journey.
 You can also spot the ones that need optimization.
 This helps you create better-targeted campaigns.

 GA4 covers many standard attribution scenarios, but it may not support complex requirements such as multi-touch attribution across offline and online channels.
-Using other analytics tools helps you see how your marketing is actually doing.
+Using other analytics tools helps you measure marketing performance more precisely, including multi-touch influence on conversions, cross‑device behavior, and offline sales impact.

-You can use CRM systems to track customers better across touchpoints.
-Advanced attribution software can model user journeys across multiple channels and devices, showing the relative lift each touchpoint provides.
+CRM systems to track individual customers across touchpoints with identifiable data, such as email address or customer ID, rather than only anonymous events.
+Advanced attribution software can model user journeys across multiple channels and devices, estimating how many additional conversions each touchpoint generates compared with a scenario where that touchpoint is absent.
 Business intelligence platforms help you dig deeper into your performance data.

-These supplementary tools provide additional capabilities, such as cross-channel user-level tracking or offline conversion integration, that GA4 does not natively offer.
+These supplementary tools provide capabilities such as persistent user‑level tracking across channels, detailed cohort analysis, and automatic import of call‑center or in‑store conversions that GA4 does not natively offer.
 They give you clearer insights into individual customer journeys and isolate each campaign’s incremental impact on conversions.

 You are not limited to GA4’s default data-driven attribution model.
 You can experiment with alternative attribution models to see which one aligns most closely with your sales cycle and decision-making process.